 Bradford Council has confirmed the details shown on plan Ref: 60345322-SKE-001 are acceptable as an indicative drawing for the change in priority at the junction of Mill Carr Hill Road and Cliff Hollins Lane.
 Notwithstanding this the associated highway works would need to be worked up in more detail when the s278 Agreement is being completed.
-In addition whilst the proposals are considered acceptable to highways, this would be subject to the completion of satisfactory stage 1 and 2 safety Audits, which can be conditioned.

 3. Site Access.
-The re-alignment of Cliffe Hollins Lane
+The re-alignment of Cliff Hollins Lane